Review of basic SQL

 breed TEXT); -- always end using a semicolon

-an owner and an owner has_many cats
+belongs_to an owner and an owner has_many cats, so in the cats table,

 create a column for it's owner:CREATE TABLE owners (